 2. Simmer: Bring ginger and water to a simmer in a small saucepan.

-3. Strain: Strain mixture and set aside or discard pieces of ginger root.
+3. Strain: Strain and set aside th epieces of root to use for tea later or discard them.

-4. Add honey: Allow the ginger juice to cool then stir in honey 1/4 cup at a time for desired sweetness.
+4. Add honey: Allow it to cool then stir in honey 1/4 cup at a time for desired sweetness, adding more for desired thickness.
+It does thicken more as it cools.

-5. Refrigerate: Pour ginger honey mixture in a glass jar and seal lid.
+5. Refrigerate: Pour into an air-tight container and seal lid.
 Store in refrigerator.

 How to Peel Ginger

-You can use either a vegetable peeler or the back of a spoon to peel ginger.
-When using a spoon to peel ginger, hold the root in one and and the round of a metal spoon in the other.
-Scrape the edge of the spoon along the root to peel away the skin.
+You can use either a vegetable peeler or the back of a spoon to peel it.
+When using a spoon, hold the root in one and and the round of a metal spoon in the other, then scrape the edge of the spoon along the root to peel away the skin.

 Serving Suggestions